0theinfinite/ascending/README.md

 ### Overall Findings
 - Notably, a higher proportion of Black students and students from low-income families are associated with lower mobility.
-- negative ratings and availability of study resources also play a crucial role.
+- Negative ratings and accessbility of educaitonal resources play a crucial role.
 This finding aligns with broader research on systemic barriers to economic mobility faced by marginalized groups.
 - Our project indicates that race is a predominant determinant of intergenerational mobility, followed by the influence of income and educational resources.
-This effect remains robust across both county-level and commuting zone-level analyses.
+This effect remains robust across both county-level and commuting zone-level analyses, cross validated by machine learning algorithms.

 ## Data Sources

 The research utilizes the following datasets:

-- **School Statistics:** Scraped and aggregated from GreatSchools.org to quantify school performance.
+- **School Statistics:** Scraped and aggregated from GreatSchools.org to quantify school performance, data are cross check by Government data.
 - **Intergenerational Mobility Data:** Sourced from the Chetty et al.’s dataset (2014), from their project “[Where is the land of Opportunity?
-The Geography of Intergenerational Mobility in the United States]( https://academic.oup.com/qje/article-abstract/129/4/1553/1853754)”.
+The Geography of Intergenerational Mobility in the United States](https://academic.oup.com/qje/article-abstract/129/4/1553/1853754)”.
-- **Geospatial Data:** Includes school location mapping via **geopandas** and tract-to-commuting-zone conversions.
+- **Geospatial Data:** School locations in geographic coordinates, mapped to high levels via **geopandas**, i.e. the tract-to-county and -to-commuting-zone conversions.
+- **Census Data**: Regional demographic records, accessible at census.gov.

 ## Libraries
 - **Python Standard Library**